 Software reuse is the process of creating software systems from existing software rather than building software systems from scratch.
-Software reuse is an old idea but for various reasons has not become a standard practice in software engineering [13] even thought software reuse should increase a programmer's productivity by reducing the time spent on developing similar codes.
-Seemingly, programmers benefit from a repository where pre-written codes are archived since they have reportedly have over 100,000 users.
+Software reuse is an old idea but for various reasons has not become a standard practice in software engineering [14] even though software reuse should increase a programmer's productivity by reducing the time spent on developing similar codes.
+Seemingly, programmers benefit from a repository where pre-written code is archived since such archives reportedly have over 100,000 users.
 However, software reuse does not only mean use of existing code [5]; it also involves organization and use of conceptual information.
-Thus, there should be methods so that the programmer locates the code quickly and easily.
+Thus, there should be methods so that programmers locate useful existing code quickly and easily.